roman-milk/roman-milk.github.io/the-black-wedding.md

  "I want to cum!"
 Zack grunted.
 "I want to cum in your fucking cunt!
 I want to cum in Mama's hot cunt!"

  "Oh fuck!"
 Vanessa screamed out, turning a corner.
 She bounced up and down, sweat dripping off of her.
 She drove down till his full length was inside her then flexed her cunt around him, trying to coax the load from his balls.
 "Yes!
 YES!
 YES!
 Cum in Mama's cunt, baby!
 Cum in me!
 CUM INSIDE ME!
 YES!
 YES!
 YES!
 Give me that married cum while your wife is passed out in the bathroom like a fucking fool!
 Cum inside me and forget about your wife forever!
 UGHHH!
 YES!
 YES!
 YES!
 UGH!
 YEAH!
 FUCK!
 Give me babies!
 Give me babies!
 Give me fucking white babies!
 YES!"
-Report_Story #15
+5